Alternatives to vital records are crucial for genealogy research. Learn how to find birth, marriage and death record substitutes for your ancestors.

 For census years indicating the number of years a couple has been married, a marriage date can be inferred.

 The mortality schedules for the 1850 – 1880 census years provide an alternative for finding the death date of you ancestors.
+The year and the month are provided.
 If their age at time of death is provided you can infer a birth year as well.

 2. Military Service Records